Lenovo Essential laptops

 In addition to the ThinkPad and IdeaPad laptops, Lenovo also offers a value-priced series of laptops.
-Called ‘Essential’ on the Lenovo web site, the products available in this line include the G Series, B Series, and V Series.
+Called ‘Essential’ on the Lenovo website, the products available in this line include the G Series, B Series, and V Series.
 Launched in 2009, the first laptop in the Essential range was the G530.

 While some web-based reviews tend to incorrectly refer to these laptops as IdeaPads, the products in the Essential range are referred to as the ‘Lenovo xx’ laptops.
-For example, Lenovo G470, G580.
+For example, Lenovo G480, G580, G780.

 G Series

-The Essential range of G Series laptops from Lenovo are designed for everyday use for cost-conscious consumers.
+The Essential range of G Series laptops from Lenovo is designed for everyday use for cost-conscious consumers.

 2011

 The G Series laptops released in 2011 were the G470, G570, G475, G575, and G770.